anyaosborne/Char-RNN-Tensorflow-Games/README.md

 ##### 15259/15260 (epoch 69), train_loss = 0.549, time/batch = 0.153  (rnn size 400)
 >had previous installments, including Square Enix.
 Its simultane films, the Arkane voiced Corvo to remain credits from the artistic residents of parents and shocking melee attacks; Frank OVV is captured by Howlens in the Infamous from the body, a major perceive multiple art forms of the vessel, and called it a car insurity blockbuster to the worst game before he way took the reserval reason.
 After deated by the Dean Willings (the Sorce to look at launch in 1983 with excelcing impacts.
 It is playa

-## Tuning

-Tuning your models is kind of a "dark art" at this point.
-In general:
+## Tweaking The Training Model
+There multiple ways you can tweak the training model to experiement with the output results.

-1. Start with as much clean input.txt as possible e.g. 50MiB
+1. You can start with cleaning the input.txt to as much as possible (e.g. we removed unnessary symbols, line spaces, headings, etc.)
-2. Start by establishing a baseline using the default settings.
-3. Use tensorboard to compare all of your runs visually to aid in experimenting.
+3. Use tensorboard to compare all of your runs visually to aid in experimenting (see more info below).
-4. Tweak --rnn_size up somewhat from 128 if you have a lot of input data.
+4. Tweak `--rnn_size`to somewhat from 128 if you have a lot of input data.
+We've got a large input file, so our `--rnn_size` was 400.
-5. Tweak --num_layers from 2 to 3 but no higher unless you have experience.
+5. Tweak `--num_layers` from 2 to 3 but it is recommended no higher unless you have experience (e.g. we used 3 layers).
-6. Tweak --seq_length up from 50 based on the length of a valid input string (e.g. names are <= 12 characters, sentences may be up to 64 characters, etc).
+6. Tweak `--seq_length` up from 50 based on the length of a valid input string.
+In our input we used sentenced, so we set it up to 64 characters.
+For names, you can use <=12 characters.
 An lstm cell will "remember" for durations longer than this sequence, but the effect falls off for longer character distances.
-7. Finally once you've done all that, only then would I suggest adding some dropout.
-   Start with --output_rate 0.8 and maybe end up with both --input_rate 0.8 --output_rate 0.5 only after exhausting all the above values.
+7. Once you've done all that, you can add some dropout.
+Start with `--output_rate 0.8` and maybe end up with both `--input_rate 0.8` `--output_rate 0.5` only after exhausting all the above values.

 ## Tensorboard
 To visualize training progress, model graphs, and internal state histograms:  fire up Tensorboard and point it at your `log_dir`.
 E.g.: